mmccoyd/hillside_dactyl_50/Readme.md

 The Glove 80 is the only of these prebuilt with choc spaced switches,
     which are nice for medium or smaller hands.

-[Cosmos](https://ryanis.cool/cosmos/) is a nice generator for custom Dactyl
+[Cosmos](https://ryanis.cool/cosmos/) is a great generator for custom Dactyl
-    Manuform bodies that can do choc vertical but not horizontal spacing;
+    Manuform bodies that can do choc vertical but not horizontal spacing, though the bodies are larger than the Hillside;
     it also offers a prebuilt option.
-The Cosmos cases are larger than the Hillside's, though that is also nice
-    in making the case less cramped inside during the build.
 Two choc v1 boards with contoured body columns,
     though no home-row height variation, are the [juriform36](https://github.com/jurica/juriform36) and the